shanzi/diumoo/README.md

 ## Why?

-1. No Flash, No web broswer
+1. NO Flash, NO web broswer
-2. Native code.
-Battery friendly
+2. Native code, battery friendly
 3. Silently rest in your status bar
 4. More features (Time Machine, Search, etc.)